-In a small bowl, have kids mix 2 teaspoons chili powder, tomato purée, and sour cream.
-Have them stir mixture and then pour on top of rolled tortillas.
-Bake in oven until warmed, about 15 to 20 minutes.
+In a small bowl, stir together the remaining 2 teaspoons chili powder, tomato sauce, and sour cream.
+Pour on top of the tortillas.

-Cooking Tip: For a quicker meal, 2 cups shredded chicken from half of a rotisserie chicken or 2 (10 oz.) cans salt-free white meat chicken (drained) can be used instead of the chicken breasts.
+Cooking Tip: For a quicker meal, use 2 cups shredded chicken from half of a rotisserie chicken or two 10-ounce cans salt-free white meat chicken, drained.

 Tip: To get the kids involved, ask them to help measure, stir, shred, and assemble.